emefff/IV2/README.md

 Try to keep it nice and tidy, a long battery cable pays off in the end and during the build.
+The keyboard matrix shown in these pictures is still the old version.